Best Film for the Nikon F5

-Shipping film to a mail-order photo lab to be processed and scanned is the least complicated choice if you're just starting to shoot film.
-A drawback to this is that it can become really expensive if you frequently shoot film.
+Sending film to a mail-order lab to be developed and scanned is the easiest choice if you are just starting to use film.
+If you regularly use film, this can be a drawback since it can get pricey.

-Another thing to keep in mind is that you’re limited to 100-foot rolls of black & white film.
-This is due to black and white film is less difficult and more cost-effective to process yourself.
+Keep in mind that you’re limited to rolls of black and white film.
+This is in part because black and white film is easier and more affordable to develop yourself.

-You can easily process and digitize any film yourself.
-It's a very good option to save money so you can use more film with your Nikon F5.
+Any film can be processed by hand.
+It is a good method to save money so you can use more film with your Nikon F5.

-Black & white film is significantly easier to process.
-Developer temperature and time are not as imperative to do correctly with black & white films as temperatures and time are for transparency or color negative.
+Black & white film is by far the simplest to process.
+Chemical temperature and time are both not as imperative to do correctly with black and white film as they are for color negative or slide film.